52North/WPS/README.md

   * 52n-wps-webadmin
   * 52n-wps-webapp

 For details see the LICENSE and NOTICE files.
-Be aware that some modules contain their own LICENSE and NOTICE files.
+Be aware that some modules contain their LICENSE and NOTICE files.